khursheedahmedd/AI-Agent-Linux/README.md

 # Sadain CLI - AI Terminal Assistant

 Sadain is a terminal-based AI assistant designed to help you with shell commands, answer questions, and eventually act as an intelligent agent in your terminal.
+Built with Trae AI IDE and powered by Novita's advanced language models.

-This is an early version focusing on core functionality with Groq and LangGraph.
+This is an early version focusing on core functionality with Novita and LangGraph.

 ## Prerequisites

 - Python 3.9+
-- A Groq API Key
+- A Novita AI API Key (Get it from: https://novita.ai/settings/key-management)
 - For voice mode:
   - PyAudio
   - A working microphone